 Days 2-3: September 26-27, 2017

-Interactive sessions to follow through from previous presentation day for which delegates can begin to apply different approaches and enable deeper discussions.
-Knowledge Exchange sessions will cover a range of methodological, conceptual and practical challenges of the illegal wildlife trade, from both the supply and demand sides.
+Interactive sessions will follow through from the previous presentation day to apply different approaches and enable deeper discussions on how to address critical challenges.
+Knowledge exchange sessions will cover a range of topics related to addressing both the supply and demand side of the illegal wildlife trade, including:

 Delegates will have the opportunity to select and register in advance for sessions in which they wish to participate, customising their schedule for both days.
 Sessions will be limited in numbers, and sign-up will be on a first-come first served basis.
 Early registration is advised.

 In the evening of the 26th of September, John Simpson, CBE, BBC World Affairs Editor, will chair a public debate on the illegal wildlfe trade.